-- Address complex problems in support of broad-ranging national security areas
+- Address complex problems in support of broad-ranging mission areas

-- Collaborate with highly motivated researchers on challenging research
+- Collaborate with highly motivated and talented researchers on challenging research questions using state-of-the-art resources

-- Present your work at leading publication and conference venues
+- Disseminate your work via leading publication and conference venues

-- You have, or are pursuing, a Ph.D. in a field relevant to pulsed power or to its use in radiation, electrical, and high energy density sciences, conferred within the past three years, or anticipated completion of Ph.D. requirements by commencement of appointment
+- Ph.D. in a field relevant to pulsed power or to radiation, electrical, and high energy density sciences enabled by pulsed power, conferred within the past three years, or anticipated completion of Ph.D. requirements by commencement of appointment

 - Your background includes the appropriate research experience, as evidenced by a strong record of research publications and presentations